To me, these three words mean much more than a famed motto.

 But finally, I think I have cracked the code.
 I understood that there were a few things I needed to change to build this new habit:

 - Keep my expectations small.
 Who said I needed to commit to writing 3000 words daily?
-I could just commit to writing something and publishing it.
-Even 5 words.
+I could just commit to writing something and publishing it—even five words.

-- Stop negotiating with myself.
-Why should I compromise on doing something that is important to me, immediately rewarding and potentially life-changing because there might be something else more important for someone else I could do?
-Come on, I am worth me taking the time to write 5 words for myself
+- Stop negotiating with me.
+Why should I compromise on doing something important to me, immediately rewarding and potentially life-changing because there might be something else more important for someone else I could do?
+Come on.
+I am worth me taking the time to write five words for myself

 - Remove all obstacles.
 I decided I did not need anything fancy for my publishing but that I needed my own platform as Medium, for example, was not the space for my daily rambling but rather for longer pieces.
-I noticed that having to think too much about the formatting, illustration, etc was making things heavier and more complicated.
-So I set up everything exactly the way I needed it.
-I no longer need to think.
+I noticed that having to think about the formatting, illustration, etc was making things heavier and more complicated.
+So I decided my daily posts would have only text.
+I them set up everything exactly the way I needed it.
+Now, I no longer need to think.
 No more excuses.
 I just have to focus on writing these 5 words

 I am confident I will be able to do it this time.
 After years of searching, I finally understood that it all boils down to one thing at the end: remove the pains and just do it!